Skip to main content

 Create project-specific fields

-You may also want to gather participant data that is specific to just one project.
+You may also want to gather participant data that is relevant to just one project.
 In such cases, you can create project-specific fields.

 Add new participants